meshtastic/meshtastic/docs/software/android/usage.md

 [![Do you want to change the channel?](/img/android/android-new-channel-sm.png)](/img/android/android-new-channel.png)

 The app will generate a new QR code on the screen, and this encodes the channel details and a random 256-bit key for sharing with the new group.
-You can share the QR code with other Meshtastic users, or use the Share button and share the link via chat message, SMS, email (the link is a very long code, for example: https://www.meshtastic.org/d/#CgUYAyIBAQ
+You can share the QR code with other Meshtastic users, or use the Share button and share the link via chat message, SMS, or email.
+The link is a very long code, for example: https://www.meshtastic.org/d/#CgUYAyIBAQ

 ### Join a channel